 RMR calculator is a tool which can provide you an answer to the question "how many calories do I burn at rest?"
 Insert a few basic parameters and find your resting metabolic rate value.
 In the article below, you will find detailed information about what is RMR, resting calories, a comparison BMR vs RMR, and how to use the calculator.
 Don't hesitate to check it!

 The resting metabolic rate calculator estimates the amount of calories used by your organism to keep it alive (in rest time).
-Calculations base on a modified Harris-Benedict formula.
-This modification allowes to sum calories that are burned during food digestion.
+Calculations base on a Harris-Benedict formula.
+This modification allows to sum calories that are burned during food digestion due to the so-called thermic effect of food.
 Digestion increases your basal metabolic rate by 5-10%.
 For example, if you eat 1800 calories one day, about 90-180 of them will be used for digesting, absorbing, and storing meal nutrients.

 What is RMR?

 RMR is the abbreviation of resting metabolic rate.
 This parameter tells how many calories are required by your body to perform the most basic functions (to keep itself alive) while resting.
 These essential functions are e.g.:

 - heart beating

 - sustaining the function of vital organs

 RMR does not account for calories burned to support physical activity.
 Anything that we do through a day requires energy (calories) to be burned in addition to those used to support resting metabolic rate.